-- A rubber mallet may be useful to tap the wheel axle out. - The drive chain pullers may fall out when removing the wheel axle. - 7.
-Remove the wheel.
-NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
-[ECALID73]
+A rubber mallet may be useful to tap the wheel axle out.

+7. Remove the wheel.
+NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
+[ECALIO71]